CribberSix/pygame-markdown/README.md

 Please take a look at the [TODO](https://github.com/CribberSix/pygame-markdown/blob/master/TODO.txt) file for opportunities to help this project.

 Please ensure it fulfills the following requirements:
-- It must pass [PEP8](https://www.python.org/dev/peps/pep-0008/).
+- At least try to pass [PEP8](https://www.python.org/dev/peps/pep-0008/).
 You can check your code's PEP8 compliance [here](http://pep8online.com/checkresult).
+- English code documentation - including doc-strings for new methods.
-- Pull Request's must be adequately formatted, described and fulfill at least one of the following purposes:
+- Pull Requests must fulfill at least one of the following purposes:
     - Bugfixing
-    - New functionality (extending the existing functionalities)
+    - New functionality (or extending the existing functionalities)
-    - Enhancement concerning performance, code readability, or usage.
+    - Enhancement concerning performance or ease of use.
 - The README is updated accordingly.